Rheumatoid Arthritis Linked to Gut Bacteria, Microbiome

 Most of us figure our joints are too deep inside the body and too far away from our intestines to be affected by our intestinal bacteria.
 Think again.

 Arthritis incidence is increasing dramatically.
-(See this new Realnatural report on arthritis incidence.)
+(See this report on arthritis incidence.)
 Could this increase be linked with the increase in intestinal problems and food sensitivities experienced over the past two decades?
 The scientific answer is yes.

 A team of leading medical researchers has determined that new cases of rheumatoid arthritis occurs following intestinal dysbiosis and the overgrowth of a particular gut microbe.